There’s no doubt that coffee is a popular drink – especially during the morning and afternoon hours.

 A Frappuccino is iced, and a latte is hot.
-A Frappuccino’s temperature becomes cooler with a larger size your order because more ice is added, while a latte’s temperature ranges from 155 (68 °C) and 165 degrees Fahrenheit (73 °C).
+A Frappuccino’s temperature becomes cooler with a larger size you order because more ice is added, while a latte’s temperature ranges from 155 (68 °C) to 165 degrees Fahrenheit (73 °C).

 So there is a big difference in temperature between these drinks, and you can serve lattes hot and cold.

 So, if you want to enjoy a latte during the summer months (or just don’t like a hot drink), you can opt for an iced latte instead.